 Architecture, Engineering, and Construction

 The success of the pavilion marked a major step forward for sustainable applications of robotics.
-Because it is a post-and-beam mass timber structure, the pavilion’s workflow could be applied to a structure as tall as 18 stories.
-The use of wood allows for a renewable, widely-available material to displace steel or concrete and reduce a building’s carbon footprint.
-Moving forward, Perkins+Will seeks to implement these workflows into its projects, ensuring a better final product for its customers.
+Because it is a post-and-beam mass timber structure, the pavilion’s workflow could be applied to a structure as tall as 18 stories drastically improving the sustainability, quality, cost, and time of construction.

 More recently, Perkins + Will developed the Mobile Robotic Assistant for Architectural Design (MRAAD).
 MRAAD is a robot arm mounted to a kit-of-parts table with a revolving working surface and holsters for ten different tools.
 The tools include an end mill, hot knife, hot wire cutter, LED panel, 3D scanner, two-stage and one-stage glue dispensers, grippers, video camera, and a laser cutter.
 Perkins + Will designed the platform for use in prototyping construction assemblies, studying automated fabrication workflows, and design processes such as model making, shadow studies, and converting physical spaces and objects to digital.

 Affectionately pronounced “Em-Rad,” the MRAAD platform is designed for anyone to use—no robotics experience required.
 A simple digital interface allows users to apply robotic functions to prototyping and design processes.
 The robot can quickly and easily execute tasks by picking up one tool for a procedure, replacing it in its holster, and then moving on to the next.
 By bringing robotics into the design process, Perkins + Will's designers are reimagining how we design for an automated future and how we partner more seamlessly with our fabrication and construction partners.